Hi, I’m Dez Weyburn.

 History and Training

-Since that first birth, I have taken multiple trainings, including a bereavement training.
+Since that first birth, I have taken multiple trainings, including bereavement trainings.
 I took part in a breastfeeding training and a training I feel was pivotal in how I doula: Birth Monopoly’s “Know Your Rights” course.
 I worked for three years at Babies R Us, taught classes, and learned a ton about baby gear, all while helping so many new parents celebrate their babies.
+Recently I’ve had the opportunity to take the Comforting Touch, Spinning Babies, and Rebozo training.
+I relish every opportunity to add to my skill-set.

 In the past nine years, I have attended births in many forms.
 I have been to full term births, preterm births, and first and second trimester births.
 I have experience supporting cesarean births, water births, high risk inductions (with and without epidural), and low risk births (with and without an epidural).